lorentzpy/jedoxpy/README.md

 * This is still a beta version of the beta version.
 I've been working alone on the project, and this is my very first Python project so I'm open for criticism and advice.
 Feel free to contribute!

+## Trademark notice

+This project provides a Python API to interact with Jedox software.

+Jedox is a registered trademark of Jedox AG.
+This project is an independent work and is **not affiliated with, endorsed by, or sponsored by Jedox AG** in any way.

+All trademarks and brand names mentioned are the property of their respective owners.

 ## Usage

 Basic call